Wes1262/RetroNews/readme.md

 git lfs pull -I "archive/anandtech.com/2002-07-19-ATI-Radeon-9700-Pro-Delivering-as-promised/"
 ```

-Finally if you want _Git_ to always download the large files without your explicit request, you may unset the
+Finally, if you instead want _Git_ to always download the large files without your explicit request, you may unset the
 `skipSmudge` configuration via the terminal:

 ```bash
 git config lfs.skipSmudge false
 ```

-Now you should add the cloned repository to _SourceTree_ as shown in the image.
+To finish this step, you may load the cloned repository into _SourceTree_, as shown in the image.

 <!--------------------------------------------------------------------------------------------------------------------->

 ### :globe_with_meridians: 3.
 Determine the _eTLD+1[^1]_

+Now that you are all set-up with _Git_, you can proceed to archive the desired documents.

-Identify the _eTLD+1_ of the page you want to archive. <!-- TBD IDNs -->
+Start by identifying the _eTLD+1_ of the page you want to archive. <!-- TBD IDNs -->

 > Example: `https://www.anandtech.com/show/970` is `anandtech.com`.<br>
 > Example: `https://forums.overclockers.co.uk/t/ati-radeon-x850-xt.../` is `overclockers.co.uk`.<br>